 manage.py

-exists, runs Django migrations to update the database.
+exists, runs Django migrations to update the database. - Collect Static Files: Gather static files in a central location for easy access in production.

 # Run Django commands if manage.py exists